What Is Denzel Washington's Net Worth and Salary?

 Early Life

 Denzel attended Fordham University in New York City, where he played collegiate basketball.
-He took a semester off to consider his future and figure out what his major should be.
+He took a semester off to consider his future and figure out his major.
 During that time, he spent a summer working at a YMCA camp.
 Denzel's performance in a camp talent show impressed the campers and his colleagues so much that one suggested he begin acting.
 When he returned to Fordham that fall, he began studying drama and graduated with a BA in drama and journalism in 1977.

 Ben Pruchnie/Getty Images